Wisconsin Auto Dealer Bond— $50K / $25K / $5K — 60-Day Notice Required

 Any aggrieved individual who suffers a loss as a result of dealer noncompliance with Wisconsin Statutes Chapter 218 can file a claim against your bond.
 The surety investigates and, if valid, pays up to your bond amount ($50,000, $25,000, or $5,000).
 You must then reimburse the surety for all amounts paid plus legal costs.
 Maintaining compliance with all WisDOT dealer regulations helps prevent claims.

-Auto Dealer Bonds in Other States
+Dealer Bonds in Neighboring Midwest States

-Wisconsin DOT Resources
+Wisconsin DOT Official Resources

 Other Wisconsin Bonds